ravi0130/azure-avs-microhack/docs/NSX_Familiarisation.md

 ### Note
 The IP address needs to be on a non-overlapping RFC1918 address block, which ensures connection to the VMs on the new segment.

+6. Once the segment is created  refer to the “Credentials&IP” document to attach the respective virtual machine listed there to the new segment that has been created and verify that the virtual machine is getting an IP from the DHCP

+### Hint

+The segment needs to be attach to the virtual machine by following right click of VM > Edit Settings > Network Adaptor 1

 ## Configure a DNS forwarder

 By default, Azure VMware Solution management components such as vCenter can only resolve name records available through Public DNS.
 However, certain hybrid use cases require Azure VMware Solution management components to resolve name records from privately hosted DNS to properly function, including customer-managed systems such as vCenter and Active Directory.